 Yes, they do.
 A good LAG will balance their range and sometimes play tight-aggressive poker so as to be even more unpredictable.

-Maximize your winning chances in poker with a loose-aggressive style of play.
+Maximize your chances to win in poker against loose-aggressive players.
 Do you have what it takes?
 Read on for the guide, strategy, tips, and more.